Coarse Personalization: Model

+We first estimate continuous, conditional average treatment effect (CATE) functions from the experiment.
+This gives us a continuous response surface that we will coarsen in the second step.
+The continuous CATEs represent the heterogeneous treatment effects and allow us to construct the full personalization benchmark.

-We consider a RCT setting where the randomization is over the treatments and across each treatment dimension.
-From our empirical application in promotions management in Section \ref{sec:Empirical-Application}, we have a RCT where different levels of dollar off and percentage off promotions are randomized over and only one type of promotion was assigned to each customer.
-We assume that each treatment is randomized between $[0,\bar{t}_{d}]$ where $\bar{t}_{d}\in\mathbb{R}^{+}$ represents the upper bound of the treatment assignment in dimension $d$, and the treatment $\boldsymbol{t}_{i}$ has domain over $[0,\bar{t}_{1}]\times\cdots\times[0,\bar{t}_{d}]\times\cdots\times[0,\bar{t}_{D}]$.
+We consider an RCT setting where the randomization is over the treatment values and dimensions.
+For example, in our empirical application, the RCT in our study has two dimensions of treatments (dollar off and percentage off promotions), different levels over which the promotions are randomized, and only one dimension of promotion assigned to each customer in the experiment.\footnote{Each customer in the experiment received a dollar off promotion, a percentage off promotion, or was in the control group and did not receive a promotion.} Formally, we assume that each treatment is randomized between $[0,\bar{t}_{d}]$, where $\bar{t}_{d}\in\mathbb{R}^{+}$ represents the upper bound of the treatment value in each dimension $d$, and the treatment vector $\boldsymbol{t}_{i}$ has domain over $[0,\bar{t}_{1}]\times\cdots\times[0,\bar{t}_{d}]\times\cdots\times[0,\bar{t}_{D}]$.

-Following the heterogeneous treatments literature, we can compute the conditional average treatment effect (CATE) for each of the treatments relative to the holdout or no treatment arm using the RCT.
-We further assume that the RCT was correctly implemented, so unconfoundedness and overlap are satisfied, and that the stable unit treatment value assumption (SUTVA) holds.
-Since our treatments in each dimension are continuous, we can compute the continuous CATE separately for each dimension given $x_{i}$.
-We denote the $d$th dimension of treatment $\boldsymbol{t}_{i}$ as $t_{i,d}$ and its continuous CATE in dimension $d$ as $\tau_{d}(x_{i},t_{i,d})$.
+We can compute the CATEs for each of the treatments relative to the control (or no treatment) arm under standard assumptions \citep{Imbens2015}.
+Since our treatments are feasible, we can compute the continuous CATE separately for each dimension given $\boldsymbol{x}_{i}$.
+We define the continuous CATE in dimension $d$ as $\tau_{d}(\boldsymbol{x}_{i},t_{i,d})$ for an individual with covariates $\boldsymbol{x}_{i}$ given treatment $t_{i,d}$.
+Individuals are proxied by their set of covariates $\boldsymbol{x}_{i}$.

-For each $\boldsymbol{x}_{i}$ and each dimension $d$ of the continuous treatment, firms will select the treatment level that yields the highest expected profits.
-Since we prohibit treatments of different dimensions to be simultaneously administered, there are no interaction effects between treatment dimensions and we can thus solve firm's problem separately in each dimension.
+For each treatment dimension $d$ and set of covariates $\boldsymbol{x}_{i}$, firms will choose the treatment level that yields the highest expected profits.
+We can solve the firm's problem separately in each dimension because we prohibit treatments of different dimensions to be simultaneously administered (feasible treatments).

-Without loss of generality, we consider a continuous treatment that is non-zero in dimension $d$ or $t_{i,d}$.
-The firm will target the customer $i$ with treatment $t_{i,d}>0$ if the treatment yields positive incremental expected returns over the no treatment case $t_{i,d}=0$,
+Without loss of generality, we consider a continuous treatment that is nonzero in dimension $d$ or $t_{i,d}$.
+The firm will target the customer $i$ with treatment $t_{i,d}>0$ if and only if the treatment yields positive incremental expected returns over the no treatment case ($t_{i,d}=0$),